IBM/sms-analysis-with-wks/README.md

 ## 9. Deploy the machine learning model to NLU

 Now we can deploy our new model to the already created **NLU** service.
-Navigate to Version menu on left and press **Take Snapshot**.
+Navigate to the **Version** menu on the left and press **Take Snapshot**.

 ![](doc/source/images/wks/model_deployment-1.png)

+The snapshot version will now be available for deployment to NLU.

 ![](doc/source/images/wks/model_deployment-2.png)

+To start the process, click the **Deploy** button associated with your snapshot version.

+Select the option to deploy to **Natural Language Understanding**.

 ![](doc/source/images/wks/model_deployment-3.png)

+Then enter your IBM Cloud account information to locate your **NLU** service to deploy to.

 ![](doc/source/images/wks/model_deployment-4.png)

-Keep note of this model id.
-Later you can also get this model id by pressing **NLU** link.
+Once deployed, a **Model ID** will be created.
+Keep note of this value as it will be required later in this Code Pattern.

 ![](doc/source/images/wks/model_deployment-5.png)

+> NOTE: You can also view this **Model ID** by pressing the **NLU** botton listed with your snapshot version.

 # Usage